We know it: Hobart and Lincoln, two well-known and trusted names when it comes to welders.

 But these machines do differ in the WFS range.
 The Hobart 140 range is wider at 40 to 700 inches per minute (“ipm”).
 For comparison, the Lincoln 140 offers 50 to 500 ipm.

-When welding aluminum, the Hobart wire feed system feeds soft aluminum at the high speeds needed without birdnesting, crushing, or jamming.
+When welding aluminum, the Hobart wire feed system feeds soft aluminum.
+But the feedability is not as good as with a solid steel wire.
+Additionally, Hobart notes that you should keep the MIG gun lead as straight as possible.
 With the Lincoln, you can weld aluminum, but you need to purchase a separate spool gun.
 More on welding aluminum later.

 In general, if you compare the two welders straight out of the box, the Handler 140 wire feed system is a better design and more versatile than the Easy MIG 140.